hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Encryption-Key-Automation/TSS-Encryption-Key-Automation.md

 Each node must maintain a long-term BLS encryption key, called the `tssEncryptionKey`, for receiving its private TSS shares used in signing.
 The public portion of this key must be available to every consensus node in the network that is participating in TSS signing.
 A node's public `tssEncryptionKey` is used to encrypt the private `shares of shares` intended for that node.
+The receiving node uses their private `tssEncryptionKey` to decrypt its `shares of shares`.
 Aggregating the decrypted `shares of shares` allows the node to recover its private share keys.

 While the public key must be known by all nodes, the private `tssEncryptionKey` must not be known by any other node.
 The security of the ledger id and the ledger's private signing key is dependent on the private `tssEncryptionKey`